-While the ultimate impact of COVID-19 on our business is uncertain, any negative impacts of COVID-19, alone or in combination with others, could exacerbate other risk factors discussed herein.
-The full extent to which COVID-19 will negatively affect our operations, financial performance, and stock price will depend on future developments that are highly uncertain and cannot be predicted.
+While the ultimate impact of COVID-19, or any future pandemic or public health emergency, on our business is uncertain, any negative impacts of such pandemic or public health emergency, alone or in combination with others, could exacerbate other risk factors discussed herein.
+The full extent to which COVID-19, or any future pandemic or public health emergency, will negatively affect our operations, financial performance, and stock price will depend on future developments that are highly uncertain and cannot be predicted.